VRB95/PyQt2Arduino/README.md

 ##### Send_Recive:
 1. Upload this *.ini
-2. Open PyQt2Arduino and check Default Settings
+2. Open PyQt2Arduino and check "Use Default Settings"
-3. Go to Display tab
-4. Click on Connect button
-5. Go in Console tab and in "Send widget" write any text you want to send to Arduino, and Arduino will dispaly it, and send back to PyQt2Arduino, who will print it on "Read widget".
+3. Go in Console tab and in "Send widget" write any text you want to send to Arduino, click Send button, and Arduino will send back to PyQt2Arduino, who will print it on "Read widget".

 ##### Display_Text
 1. Upload this *.ini
-2. Open PyQt2Arduino and check Default Settings
+2. Open PyQt2Arduino and check "Use Default Settings"
 3. Go to Display tab
 4. Click on Connect button
 5. Type whatever you want to be displayed on 16x2 lcd and click Send